dhurlburtusa/shortcuts/http/http-cross_origin_resource_sharing-notes.md

 	+ `text/plain`
 - No event listeners are registered on any `XMLHttpRequestUpload` object used in the request; these are accessed using the `XMLHttpRequest.upload` property.
 No `ReadableStream` object is used in the request.

+## Preflighted Requests

+Unlike “simple requests” (discussed above), "preflighted" requests first send an HTTP request by the `OPTIONS` method to the resource on the other domain, to determine if the actual request is safe to send.
+Cross-site requests are preflighted like this since they may have implications to user data.

+**Headers**

+Here are some of the request headers sent with an "preflighted" request.

+- `Origin`
+- `Access-Control-Request-Method`
+- `Access-Control-Request-Headers`

+Here are some of the response headers returned with a "preflighted" request.

+- `Access-Control-Allow-Headers`
+- `Access-Control-Allow-Methods`
+- `Access-Control-Allow-Origin`
+- `Access-Control-Max-Age`